jforsten/ensoniq-remote/README.md

 ---

-- TODO & improvement ideas: \*
+## TODO & improvement ideas

-* More customization (like what idx to use for tranfer etc to be more flexible of the usage of shared media)
+- More customization (like what idx to use for tranfer etc to be more flexible of the usage of shared media)
-* Add support for Bank load - i.e. patch load all instruments and songs found in bank
+- Add support for Bank load - i.e. patch load all instruments and songs found in bank
-* Extend the functionality to EpsLin GUI i.e. add support for Efe transfer, MKdir, format etc.
+- Extend the functionality to EpsLin GUI i.e. add support for Efe transfer, MKdir, format etc.
-* Add feature to prepare transfer media - Format, put OS etc.
+- Add feature to prepare transfer media - Format, put OS etc.
-* ...
+- ...